Make an Outdoor Space Better for All

 Walk outside with the learners and listen to their observations and encourage them to listen to one another and remember what they see.
 They might see plastic bags, as Isatou Ceesay did, or they might see another issue.

-Back in the classroom, discuss some things they observed and what issues they saw that could be improved.
+Discuss some things they observed and what issues they saw that could be improved.
 Write their ideas on large sticky notes.

 Review all the ideas and ask the students to think about which one they care most about.
 It might be a polluted or neglected area or a potential new use for an area.
 Work together to put their ideas in order (move the sticky notes) from what they'd like to address most to least.
 Discuss the possibilities and barriers of each.